 So you just learned that Grand Teton National park is not the most dog friendly place for pets, but your dog is traveling with you.
 Now what?
 No worries!
-We hung out in the Grand Teton and Jackson Hole area with our pup Huey and found plenty of fun Grand Teton National Park dog friendly actives to do.
-From pet friendly hiking, campgrounds, hotels and restaurants, there is actually a decent amount of fun to be had with your furry four-legged friend!
+We hung out in the Grand Teton and Jackson Hole area with our pup Huey and found plenty of fun Grand Teton National Park dog friendly activities to do.
+From pet-friendly hiking to campgrounds, hotels, and restaurants, there is actually a decent amount of fun to be had with your furry four-legged friend!

 Visiting Grand Teton With Your Dog

 Are Dogs Allowed in Grand Teton National Park?

 The short answer is yes, but the “yes” comes with a lot of restrictions.
 Per the Grand Teton National Park website, pets are not allowed in the following places:

 - Swimming in all waterways within in the park